 Finally, continually contextualizing social work education and providing case studies, examples, and problems from local communities not only assists students in gaining relevant knowledge and skills but also has the potential to reduce cognitive load (Kolikant, 2011; Ulijin & Strother, 2012).
 Human simulations, for example, in which actors present and participate with students in culturally relevant role-plays, could provide rich, cultural examples.
-Students could interact in their first language with the actors portraying clients, and gain opportunities to increase competencies and adapt their practice to the local context (Colvin et al., 2020).
+Students could interact in their first language, with actors portraying clients, and gain opportunities to increase competencies and adapt their practice to the local context (Colvin et al., 2020).

 Limitations

-This research study had several limitations.
-These included a possible researcher-participant language barrier and the use of a translator.
-Squires (2009) reminded that language changes during the process of translation and increases the potential for misunderstanding.
-Thus member checking was completed to mitigate this limitation.
-Additionally, the sample size was small; therefore, the study results cannot be generalized beyond the research participants.
-The details provided in this article could potentially assist the reader in determining if the knowledge is deemed transferable.
+This research study included several limitations, such as a possible researcher-participant language barrier and the use of a translator.
+Squires (2009) reminded that language changes during the translation process and increases the potential for misunderstanding, thus member checking was completed to mitigate this limitation.
+Additionally, the sample size was small.
+Therefore, the study results cannot be generalized beyond the research participants, so the details provided in this article could potentially assist the reader in determining if the knowledge is deemed transferable.
 Finally, obstacles in the learning and teaching environment were only explored through self-reports of a small sample of students and faculty.
 Future studies could use a quantitative design with a larger sample size to investigate student and faculty perceptions of EMI obstacles.

 Conclusion

 This study sought to understand teaching and learning obstacles experienced by BSW students and faculty within a UAE, EMI learning environment.
-Cognitive load theory provided a lens to view learning and teaching challenges as well as methods to mitigate these challenges.
-Findings highlighted implicit and explicit communication obstacles suggesting the need to consider pedagogical strategies such as English language scaffolding, increased use of the first language in teaching, and explicit links to the cultural context.
+Cognitive load theory provided a lens to view learning and teaching challenges, as well as methods to mitigate these challenges.
+Findings highlighted implicit and explicit communication obstacles, suggesting the need to consider pedagogical strategies, such as (a) English language scaffolding, (b) increased use of the first language in teaching, and (c) explicit links to the cultural context.

 References